 Raúl Pérez Atalier Albariño 'A Cruz das Ánimas’ (Organic)

 Raúl Pérez Pereira is universally considered to be one of the world’s most visionary winemakers.
-Since he produced his first vintage for his family’s winery in 1994 at the age 22, he has been in the forefront of the conversation about what has been called “The New Spain”.
+Since he produced his first vintage for his family’s winery in 1994 at the age 22, he has been at the forefront of the conversation about what is being called “The New Spain”.